KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 44 : Calculate Total Doors for a Specific Make

 The task is to calculate the total number of doors for vehicles belonging to the specified make (Ford).

+## Problem 45 : Count Models per Make

+The task is to calculate the number of models available for each vehicle make and order the results by model count in descending order.